GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 check the privacy policies.
 They will be long and full of legal text, and some documents may use some of the approaches specifically warned against [in earlier chapters](/learn/privacy/data/), such as overly general statements and without any indication of how or when collected data will be removed.
-It is important to realize that from a user perspective, all the data that is collected on your site, including by third parties, will be governed by these privacy policies..
+It is important to realize that from a user perspective, all the data that is collected on your site, including by third parties, will be governed by these privacy policies.
 Even if you do everything correctly, when you are transparent about your goals and exceed your users' expectations of data privacy and sensitivity, users may hold you responsible for anything your chosen third parties do as well.
 If there is anything in their privacy policies which you would not wish to say in your own policies because it would decrease users' trust, then